Global jump filters and quasi-likelihood analysis for volatility: Simulation Studies

 There are already several parametric estimation methods for stochastic differential equations with jumps.
-Among them, Shimizu and Yoshida \cite{ShimizuYoshida2006} proposed a local threshold method {\colorg for optimal parametric estimation}.
-They {\colorg used} method of jump detection by comparing each increment $|\Delta X_i|$ with $h_n^{\rho}$, where $h_n = t_i^n - t_{i-1}^n$ is the time interval and $\rho \in (0, 1/2)$.
-More precisely, an increment $\Delta X_i$ satisfying $|\Delta X_i| > h_n^{\rho}$ is regarded as being driven by compound Poisson jump part, and is removed when constructing the likelihood function of the continuous part.
+Among them, Shimizu and Yoshida \cite{ShimizuYoshida2006} proposed a local threshold method for optimal parametric estimation.
+They used method of jump detection by comparing each increment $|{\rev\Delta_i X}|$ with $h_n^{\rho}$, where $h_n = t_i^n - t_{i-1}^n$ is the time interval and $\rho \in (0, 1/2)$.
+More precisely, an increment ${\rev\Delta_i X}$ satisfying $|{\rev\Delta_i X}| > h_n^{\rho}$ is regarded as being driven by {\rev the} compound Poisson jump part, and is removed when constructing the likelihood function of the continuous part.
 The likelihood function of the continuous part is defined by

-where $\bar{X}_i^n = X_{t_i^n} - X_{t_{i-1}^n} + {\colorg \eta} X_{t_{i-1}^n} h_n$.
+where $\bar{X}_i^n = X_{t_i^n} - X_{t_{i-1}^n} + \eta X_{t_{i-1}^n} h_n$.
 Obviously, the jump detection scheme is essentially different from our approach in this paper.
-They do not use any other increments to determine whether an increment is a jump or not.
-Our approach, however, use all increments to choose jump part.
+They do not use any other increments to determine whether an increment {\rev has} a jump or not.
+Our approach, however, {\rev uses all the increments.}

-Shimizu and Yoshida proved that this estimator is consistent as the sample size $n$ tends to infinity; that is, asymptotic property of local and global threshold approaches are the same from the viewpoint of consistency.
+Shimizu and Yoshida {\rev \cite{ShimizuYoshida2006}} proved that this estimator is consistent as the sample size $n$ tends to infinity; that is, asymptotic property of {\rev the} local and {\rev the} global threshold approaches are the same from the viewpoint of consistency.
 However, precision of jump detection may be different in the case of (large but) finite samples.
 Comparison of two approaches is the main purpose of this section.

+{\rev In our setting, however, we assume that the jump size is normally distributed, the case of which is not dealt with in Shimizu and Yoshida \cite{ShimizuYoshida2006}.
+In their original paper, they assume that the jump size must be bounded away from zero.
+Ogihara and Yoshida \cite{OgiharaYoshida2011} accomodated {\rev a restrictive assumption on} the distribution of jump size.
+They proved that the local threshold estimator works well {\rev under this assumption} by using some elaborate arguments.
+Hence, the local estimator can be used in our setting and thus we can compare its estimates with the global threshold estimator.

+Note that, we do not impose too restrictive assumption about the distribution of jump sizes in our paper: we only assume natural moment conditions on the number of jumps.
+Versatility in this sense can be regarded as the advantage of our approach. }